princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 "Where $ \gamma $ is the step size (a.k.a. learning rate)."
 %}

+The above equations are used in updating the parameters at the end of each round or iteration of training.
+The equations are applied to each of the parameters in the model (the artificial neuron).
+For instance, for our toy dataset, there would be two weights, one for each feature (input variable) of the dataset, and one bias for the bias node.
+All three parameters will be updated using the equations.
+That marks the end of one round or iteration of training.

 Stochastic gradient descent means that randomization is introduced during the selection of the batch of datapoints to be used in the calculations of the gradient descent.
-Some people will distinguish further by defining mini-batch stochastic gradient descent as when batches of datapoints are randomly selected from the dataset while stochastic gradient descent refers to just using a single randomly selected datapoint.
+Some people will distinguish further by defining mini-batch stochastic gradient descent as when a batch of datapoints is randomly selected from the dataset and used, while stochastic gradient descent refers to just using a single randomly selected datapoint for each entire round of computations.

 If we had more than two parameters, or a non-linear activation function, or some other property that makes our neuron more complicated, using a plot to find the parameters that minimize the error becomes just impractical.
 We must use the mathematical formulation.